Colugo: Classification and evolution

-It is estimated the ancestors of the colugos split from other mammals about 80 million years ago, leading to the present day forms that consist of 7 to 14 extant species.
-The Mixodectidae and Plagiomenidae appear to be fossil Dermoptera.
+The ancestors of the colugos are estimated to split from other mammals about 80 million years ago, leading to the present-day forms, which may include up to 14 extant species.
+Mixodectidae and Plagiomenidae are two extinct families of North American mammals which may represent fossil dermopterans or at least close relatives.
+However, some studies doubt a close relationship between these families and modern dermopterans (Cynocephalidae).
+A complete skeleton of Mixodectes shows that, though it was well-adapted for an arboreal lifestyle, it had no adaptations for gliding.
 Although other Paleogene mammals have been interpreted as related to dermopterans, the evidence for this association is uncertain and many of the fossils are no longer interpreted as being gliding mammals.
 At present, the fossil record of definitive dermopterans is limited to two species of the Eocene and Oligocene cynocephalid genus Dermotherium.

 Molecular phylogenetic studies have demonstrated that colugos emerged as a basal Primatomorpha clade – which, in turn, is a basal Euarchontoglires clade.
 Scandentia are widely considered to be the closest relatives of Primatomorpha, within Euarchonta.
 Some studies, however, place Scandentia as sister of Glires (lagomorphs and rodents), in an unnamed sister clade of the Primatomorpha.